benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 11 7
+After a break I dived into CRUD and JSON, route based info and organizing data in the backend.

 # 10 30
 Today I worked on the css for my tempalate layout, I admittedly would like to have done more of the backend and get the form functional.